projectbuendia/client/README.md

 `ANDROID_HOME` is usually `/opt/android-sdk-linux` on a Linux machine and `~/Library/Android/sdk` on a Mac.

-To build the client from the command line, go to the root of your client repository and run `./gradlew clean assembleDebug`.
+To build the client from the command line, go to the root of your `client` repo and run `./gradlew clean assembleDebug`.
 The resulting apk will be at `app/build/outputs/apk/app-debug.apk`.

 ## Hardware